Age Requirements and Consent

 - Witnesses – There is no statutory requirement that witnesses be present at the marriage ceremony.

 - Marriage Record – The minister or other person officiating at the marriage must complete and sign the Marriage Register and the Marriage Return and forward both forms to the clerk of the court who issued the license within five (5) days after the ceremony is performed.
-The Marriage Return is forwarded by the clerk of the court to the State Division of Vital Records.
+The Marriage Return is forwarded by the clerk of the court to the State Office of Vital Records.
 In addition to the forms to be returned to the clerk, the officiate may also prepared a certificate to be given to the newly married couple.
 If the minister or person who performs the marriage ceremony does not return the Marriage Register and the Marriage Return to the clerk of the court who issued the license, there will be no record of the marriage in the courts or with the state.

-If a certified copy of the marriage is required, it may be obtained from the office of the clerk of court who issued the license (contact the court for the cost) or from the Virginia Division of Vital Records in Richmond, Virginia, for a fee of $12.00 for each copy.
-When application is made for a copy of a marriage record from the Division of Vital Records, the following information should be included: full name of groom, full maiden name of bride, date and place of marriage and the name of the circuit court that issued the marriage license.
+If a certified copy of the marriage is required, it may be obtained from the office of the clerk of court who issued the license (contact the court for the cost) or from the Virginia Office of Vital Records in Richmond, Virginia, for a fee of $12.00 for each copy.
+When application is made for a copy of a marriage record from the Office of Vital Records, the following information should be included: full name of groom, full maiden name of bride, date and place of marriage and the name of the circuit court that issued the marriage license.